ltdrdata/ComfyUI-Inspire-Pack/README.md

     * `OpenPose Preprocessor Provider (SEGS)`: OpenPose preprocessor is applied for the purpose of using OpenPose ControlNet in SEGS.
         * You need to install [ControlNet Auxiliary Preprocessors](https://github.com/Fannovel16/comfyui_controlnet_aux) to use this.
     * `Canny Preprocessor Provider (SEGS)`: Canny preprocessor is applied for the purpose of using Canny ControlNet in SEGS.

+* A1111 Compatibility support - These nodes assists in replicating the creation of A1111 in ComfyUI exactly.
+    * `KSampler (Inspire)`: ComfyUI uses the CPU for generating random noise, while A1111 uses the GPU.
+One of the three factors that significantly impact reproducing A1111's results in ComfyUI can be addressed using `KSampler (Inspire)`.
+        * Other point #1 : Please make sure you haven't forgotten to include 'embedding:' in the embedding used in the prompt, like 'embedding:easynegative.'
+        * Other point #2 : ComfyUI and A1111 have different interpretations of weighting.
+To align them, you need to use [BlenderNeko/Advanced CLIP Text Encode](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb).